 18 Signs of False Humility

-- They will admit small sins but ignore major sins, which are all about appearing pious and righteous.
+Sign #4 They will admit small sins but ignore major sins, all about appearing pious and righteous.

-- Someone who professes love for God and others but acts rudely or cruelly, especially when they don’t think people are paying attention.
+Sign #8 Someone who professes love for God and others but acts rudely or cruelly, especially when they don’t think people are paying attention.
 I’m not talking about a bad day.
-I mean that they “put on a mask,” but then drop it when they don’t think anyone will notice.
+I mean that they “put on a mask” but then drop it when they don’t think anyone will notice.

-- Pretend to be generous and giving, but is really self-centered.
+Sign #12 You are operating in false humility if you pretend to be generous and giving but are really self-centered.
 I’ve seen this when someone gives or serves to get something in return.
 I usually refer to this as “having strings attached.”
 The person isn’t doing it out of kindness alone, even though they will profess that they did.
 You know this is you because when the person doesn’t reciprocate, and you get angry.
 You may also drop hints to the person of the perceived wrong or let others know how ungrateful they are.
 I find that when people do this, there’s a lot of rejection wounds.

-- People pleasers are operating out of false humility.
-A people pleaser does whatever others want regardless of what is the wise or the right thing to do.
+Sign #15 A people pleaser does whatever others want regardless of the wise or the right thing to do.
+It may seem good and righteous, but people-pleasing is actually false humility.
 It may APPEAR that they submit to authority, but it’s an extreme form of pride that manifests in false humility.

-- Those who are quick to claim credit for a job done well, but throw you under the bus whenever there is a problem.
+Sign #17 Those who are quick to claim credit for a job done well but throw you under the bus whenever there is a problem.

-- A person pretending to be humble might say a halfhearted “sorry,” but stubbornly continues down the same path.
+Sign #18 A person pretending to be humble might say a halfhearted “sorry” but stubbornly continues down the same path.